 The Free plan comes with 2GB of storage, limited sync and no viewer history.
 The next individual plan is Plus, costs 11,9 euros when paid monthly and comes with 2TB of storage.

 If we talk about business plans the standard one is 12 Eur/user/month and comes with 5TB of storage and sharing and collaboration tools.
+I consider DropBox being a must-have remote work tool.
 More details here.

 7.2 Google Drive [Get Google Drive]